-After singles, the launch of a record label, countless gigs across the globe and an EP along the way, Gorgon City are back with 12 songs to deliver a longer musical thought to the world.
+After numerous singles, the launch of a record label, countless gigs across the globe and an EP along the way, Gorgon City are back with 12 songs to deliver a longer musical thought.
 The album is grounded by their bread and butter of soulful vocal house, but it does expand on that palate some.

 The album ends with the slow-burning “Night Drive” that meshes soft melodies, soothing vocals from Kelly Kiara and a smooth drum and bass bassline.

 We had the chance to see Gorgon City premiere the album in Brooklyn on August 2 and these songs went off.
 Bringing out live vocalists helped make the songs sound more organic.
 With Roni Size standing next to the booth, they had to showcase their best for a legend.